How to Cure Canker and Mouth Sores

 This is another surefire remedy for canker and mouth sores, according to a study from the University of Barcelona.
 Take a cotton swab or ball and soak it in hydrogen peroxide.
 Apply it directly on the sore three times a day.
 It’ll soothe your discomfort and help reduce the risk of infection.

 *Don’t use this remedy for extended periods of time.

 This may interest you: 8 Natural Hydrogen Peroxide Remedies

 Mouthwash is a remedy that can soothe your discomfort and control the growth of bacteria.
-Don’t use too much of it, however, especially if it’s very strong, because it’ll probably sting.
+This is immediate relief that’ll control the growth of bacteria.
+Don’t use too much of it, though, especially if it’s strong, because it’ll probably sting.

-Tips to Prevent the Formation of Canker and Mouth Sores
+Tips to avoid the formation of canker and mouth sores

 Mineral or vitamin deficiency can cause canker sores.
 Therefore, it’s best to include them in your diet.
 Other conditions that may cause sores are iron or folate deficiency anemia (sometimes caused by intestinal malabsorption), celiac disease, and Crohn’s disease, among others.
 Don’t hesitate to add foods that contain iron, such as leafy greens, whole grains, and milk, among others, to your diet.

 Likewise, be careful when you brush your teeth, because it can cause similar injuries or irritation.
 The same goes for when you eat crunchy foods such as cookies, bread, toast, etc. Finally, avoid acidic or spicy foods and chewing gum and don’t forget to floss after every meal to always keep your mouth clean and healthy.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.